-Washed, bagged and dried filter materials are available either as natural silica sands or Glasmedia, made from recycled glass.
-Both are ideal media when building an efficient well for groundwater monitoring or abstraction.
-They allow largely unrestricted flows of groundwater into the well while simultaneously preventing the ingress of soil particles (other than those during the initial development phase) and supporting the water-bearing formation.
+Washed, bagged and dried filter material is available as a natural silica sand, ideal for use when building an efficient well for groundwater monitoring or abstraction.
+This allows largely unrestricted flows of groundwater into the well while simultaneously preventing the ingress of soil particles (other than those during the initial development phase) and supporting the water-bearing formation.

 Informed judgment must be made regarding the wellscreen slot sizes, the filter material and the encountered ground conditions to obtain the correct borehole construction.
 Please enquire for more details.